Creating a Career Development Plan: Tips and Strategies

 Make an actionable plan that includes:

-- Specific tasks for self-development
+- Specific self-development tasks

-- Books and publications relevant to your field that offer greater information
+- The books and publications that pertain to your field that offer greater knowledge

 Implement Your Plan

-Benefits of Creating a Career Development Plan |
+| Benefits of Creating a Career Development Plan |

-Sets clear professional goals |
+| Sets clear professional goals |

-Identifies skills gaps that need addressing |
+| Identifies skills gaps that need addressing |

-Offers a structure for self-improvement |
+| Offers a structure for self-improvement |

-Helps gain recognition from senior management |
+| Helps gain recognition from senior management |

-Increases opportunities for career progression. |
+| Increases opportunities for career progression. |

 Frequently Asked Question